-It should come as no surprise when grinding thinset down even more dust is created than when removing the tile.
+It should come as no surprise when grinding thin-set down – even more dust is created than when one is removing floor tile.
 In fact, the sole byproduct of this process is dust.
 It can be tricky to handle this properly, but that is where the DustRam® System comes back into play.
 Not only is there the DustRam® attachment for your electric chipping hammer, but the DustRam® System for contractors also includes attachments for grinders to create a dust-free grinding experience.

 The PulseRam® Patented Vacuum – Maximum Suction Power

 The PulseRam® patented vacuum with the other tools concentrates its suction power right at the source of the dust, where the grinding face meets the thinset.
 The system also includes several shapes of skirts that envelop the grinder and contains the dust from escaping before it gets away.
 Using this system again means no prep work must be done to prevent unwanted dust from entering areas that should be kept clean.